-Panasonic G5 versus Panasonic GH3
+Panasonic G5 vs GH3

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH3 is notably larger (24 percent) than the Panasonic G5.
 Moreover, the GH3 is substantially heavier (39 percent) than the G5.
 It is noteworthy in this context that the GH3 is splash and dust-proof, while the G5 does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+The size of the imaging sensor is a crucial determinant of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.